-After basic training, National Service conscripts served in a variety of roles across the Armed Forces and, as well as serving at home, many Servicemen were posted to one of Britain's many garrisons around the world.
-An overseas posting also often meant that the conscripts saw active service.
+After basic training, National Service conscripts served in a variety of roles across the Armed Forces.
+As well as serving at home, Servicemen were also posted to one of Britain's many garrisons around the world.
+An overseas posting often meant that the conscripts saw active service.